-When you’re looking at a successful entrepreneur, remember that you’re looking at someone who has made a lot of mistakes in their time.
+When you’re looking at successful people, remember that you’re looking at people who have made a lot of mistakes in their time.

 They’ve bought the crap.
 They’ve bought into the crap.

 They’ve gambled.
 And lost.

 They’ve groped in the darkness and stubbed their toes a few times.

 They’ve reworked, reiterated, reframed, restarted, and revised.